 PEEP SIGHT PROBLEMS

-Using a peep sight is one of the easiest ways to ensure that you are as accurate as possible when shooting a bow.
+A peep sight is used to ensure you that you are as accurate when shooting a bow.
 When a peep sight is used correctly, achieving the same anchor point shot after shot is fairly easy.
 When a peep sight is out of rotation, when an archer's vision is getting bad, or when shooting in low light conditions, a peep sight can be a problem.
 Of course if a bowhunter’s vision isn’t extremely good and they are bowhunting in low light conditions, the odds of something going wrong are extremely high.
 Many older bowhunters and even young people who struggle with vision problems struggle with peep sights.
 What do most of these bowhunters do when they start to struggle seeing through their peep sight?
 They keep struggling.
 Most bowhunters who have always used a peep sight continue to use one even when they can hardly see while using one.
 “I am amazed at how many bowhunters I speak to that have peep sight problems but because they have always used a peep sight, it is what they are comfortable with.
-They stick with it even when their shooting goes downhill due to the peep sight they are using!”
-Tim Zelenka, the President of Adjustable Red Dot, said.
+They stick with it even when their shooting goes downhill due to the peep sight they are using,” Tim Zelenka, the Co-Owner of Adjustable Red Dot, said.

 HAS A PEEP SIGHT RUINED YOUR HUNT?

 For many bowhunters, the peep sight is the Achilles heel of their bow rig.
 How many bowhunters have missed a buck completely when bowhunting because they couldn’t see through their bow sight at the moment of truth?
 How many bowhunters have come to full draw when trying to get a shot off at a buck or a bull of a lifetime, only to find out that their peep sight is slightly out of alignment?
 How many bowhunters, young and old, have missed when shooting at an animal, a target in the backyard, or at an archery tournament because something went wrong with their peep sight?